BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/makingTensors/instructions.md

   // Convert canvas pixels to a tensor (values 0–255) const tfImg = tf.browser.fromPixels(canvas).toFloat();

-  console.log("Question 4.
-The tfImg is order ???"); // TODO fill in the blank
+  console.log("Question 6.
+The tfImg tensor is an order ??? tensor"); // TODO fill in the blank

   // Multiply each pixel by the values in the photo filter